Jeznar/GitRepo/Spells/3rd_Level/README.md

 While this spell worked just fine straight out of [Automated Animations](https://github.com/otigon/automated-jb2a-animations), I couldn't resist adding a bit fore VFX sophistication.

-Themacro for this spell use a firebolt in flight followed by and explosion and then three waves of smoke for a bit more visual ooomph.
+The-macro for this spell use a firebolt in flight followed by and explosion and then three waves of smoke for a bit more visual ooomph.

-Probably most interstingly, it reads the name of the icon that represents the spell and attempts to pick the *right* color fireball graphic.
-The colors recogniozed in the iimage file name and what they map to are:
+Probably most interestingly, it reads the name of the icon that represents the spell and attempts to pick the *right* color fireball graphic.
+The colors recognized in the image file name and what they map to are:

     orange ==> orange
     blue   ==> blue